 SODALab @ UofA (May 2022)

 Research in online algorithms focuses on a subset of optimization and decision-making problems where (i) data are incrementally revealed over time, and (ii) decisions need to be made sequentially (oftentimes also irrevocably).
 This differs from offline optimization and decision-making, where all the data is available upfront, and the algorithm can optimize the solution with complete knowledge of the future.
-Online algorithms have diverse applications, including online advertising, recommendation systems, financial trading, portfolio management, and supply chain management, etc.
+Online algorithms have diverse applications, including Internet advertising, recommendation systems, financial trading, portfolio management, and supply chain management, etc.

 SODALab @ UofA (May 2022) SODALab @ UofA (May 2022)